flavieq88/poker/README.md

 The medium bot uses a more passive loose strategy (raise only if cards very good, and in preflop play pocket cards even if they are not very good).

-The hard bot uses a more agressive tight strategy (raise even if cards are not very good, and in preflop play pocket cards only if they are very good).
+The hard bot uses a more aggressive tight strategy (raise even if cards are not very good, and in preflop play pocket cards only if they are very good).